jesec/flood/README.md

 If you want to know more about configurations, check [shared/schema/Config.ts](https://github.com/jesec/flood/blob/master/shared/schema/Config.ts).

-When Flood's builtin user management is enabled (default), you will be prompted to configure the connection to rTorrent when loading the web interface.
+When Flood's builtin user management is enabled (default), you will be prompted to configure the connection to torrent client when loading the web interface.

 **What to configure**